newtonkiragu/blog/_posts/2020-02-29-last-kicks-of-a-dying-horse.markdown

 I don't even know where the bug is and what is the nature of the bug.
 Is it in the code, will I find it in the compiled binary files? is it a runtime error?
 I wish I could be able to stop ad restart my servers, Only, these servers can never be restarted once they are stopped.

 You see, I don't know a lot.
 All I know is when it was introduced, and the nature of the bug.
-It drains a lot of the ram, it is constantly running in the background.
+It drains a lot of the RAM, it is constantly running in the background.
 Once in a while, randomly, it throws warnings and errors.

-> Life seems bleak
+> Life seems bleak.
+While I was learning to live, we all were living a lie.

 There's not much hope to go round.
 The much that is going on is a lot of over thinking.
 Stressing over lots of things.
 Worrying a lot.
 There was a point in time where I never used to worry.
 I'd take it easy.
 There wasn't so much tension in my life.
 Things were never that serious.